Why study this course

 Group projects with engineering students from other disciplines mirror the dynamic of a professional engineering team and will help you to develop vital skills.

 Many of our mechanical engineering students join Cardiff Racing to participate in the design, development, and testing of a proven Formula Student racing car.

-This four-year MEng Mechanical Engineering programme offers you a quicker, more direct route to Chartered Engineer status than the three-year BEng.
-It allows you to use the last two years of the course to expand and strengthen your knowledge in mechanical engineering.
-You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.
+The MEng degree programme allows you to expand and strengthen your knowledge in mechanical engineering.
+You will benefit from advanced learning in design and management and multidisciplinary engineering design projects.

 AAA-AAB.
 Must include grade A in Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard offer.
 Please note that any subject specific requirements must still be met.

 Our grade range covers our standard offer and contextual offer.
 We carefully consider the circumstances in which you've been studying (your contextual data) upon application.

 - Eligible students will be given an offer at the lower end of the advertised grade range.

 - Where there is no grade range advertised and/or where there are selection processes in place (like an interview) you may receive additional points in the selection process or be guaranteed interview/consideration.

 36-34 overall or 666 in 3 HL subjects.
 Must include grade 6 in HL Maths.